Photo credit: ErikaKirky

 Currently all proceeds from this promotional code will be going to The Northwest Environmental Defense Center, a nonprofit organization devoted to protecting the environment and natural resources of the Pacific Northwest.
 Founded by a group of law professors and students in 1969, NEDC acts as an environmental watchdog to hold regulators and companies accountable and fill advocacy gaps that warrant attention.
 The group engages with government agencies and tracks federal and state actions in the region to help enforce environmental laws such as the Clean Water Act and Clean Air Act.
 NEDC uses litigation and creative legal strategies to fulfill its mission, and is committed to expanding their work and partnerships with communities that have been disproportionately impacted by environmental pollution.
 Our first payment to NEDC will be made in April 2021, reflecting all contributions from the first quarter of the year.

-In addition to our quarterly donation program, we are also a proud monthly donor to SeaLegacy, a Canada-based organization run by Paul Nicklen and Cristina Mittermeier dedicated to the protection and recovery of the world's oceans.
+In addition to our quarterly donation program, for several years we also contributed monthly to SeaLegacy, a Canada-based organization run by Paul Nicklen and Cristina Mittermeier dedicated to the protection and recovery of the world's oceans.
 SeaLegacy uses a project-driven, three-pronged approach to driving lasting and sustainable change: First, they lead photographers and filmmakers on expeditions to capture the beauty and the threats below the surface of our oceans.
 Next, they use this media to create visually stunning global campaigns that reach millions of people every week, and that are designed to trigger advocacy and global change.
 And finally, they invest in inspiring, community-centered projects around the world that are creating healthier, more abundant oceans one solution at a time.

 There are a number of other pro-environment nonprofits that do meaningful work on conservation in the Pacific West.
 We would encourage you to support any of these organizations, and we plan to support each of them with our quarterly donation program in the near future: